andrastantos/the_d_machine/isa/isa.md

 NOTE: read-modify-write for core memories is practically free due to the destructive nature of reads.
 The memory controller doesn't do automatic write-backs (to save a data-register) so the CPU needs to make sure it happens.

-Every instruction takes 8 clock cycles.
-A memory read or write takes two cycles each (to allow the column-select transient to settle in the core memory).
-Since a write *must* follow a read, a memory access is four cycles.
-With one argument coming from memory, 8 is the minimum execution period for an instruction; in other words, the execution speed is memory limited, no (significant) gain can be had from variable execution times.
-Also, since these 8 cycles completely saturate the memory bus, pipelining or other parallel tricks to increase IPC are pointless, even if they were possible in a transistor-based implementation (which they are not).

-NOTE: I think it's best to do a bit-serial implementation where each of the 8 cycles are broken up into 16 micro-cycles.
-This allows for most buses to be 1-bit wide, muxes to be much cheaper, the ALU to be a single-bit one and most registers be turned into shift-registers.

 Registers
 -----------
 - R0